ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramMinHash {#ngramminhash}

-Calculates a hash value for each n-gram of a string in ASCII and uses `hashnum` minimum hashes to calculate the minimum hash and `hashnum` maximum hashes to calculate the maximum hash.
-Returns a tuple with those hashes.
+Splits a string in ASCII into n-grams of `ngramsize` size and calculates hash values for each n-gram.
+Uses `hashnum` minimum hashes to calculate the minimum hash and `hashnum` maximum hashes to calculate the maximum hash.
+Returns a tuple with these hashes.
 Is case sensitive.

 Can be used for detection of semi-duplicate strings with [tupleHammingDistance](../../sql-reference/functions/tuple-functions.md#tuplehammingdistance).
-For two values: if one of the returned hashes is the same for both values, we think that those values are the same.
+For two strings: if one of the returned hashes is the same for both strings, we think that those strings are the same.

 **Syntax**